-- An X.509 certificate asserting the identify of a URL, Server, or person.

-- Contains both Public and Private keys.

-- Either Self-signed or issued by a Certificate Authority.

-- Multiple formats for certificates:

-- ARM, DER, PEM, PKCS #7, & PKCS #12.

-- Certificate is password protected.
+- An X.509 certificate asserting the identify of a URL, Server, or person. - Contains the Public key and associated with a private key through the Keystore. - Either Self-signed or issued by a Certificate Authority. - Multiple formats for certificates: - ARM, DER, PEM, PKCS #7, & PKCS #12. - Certificate formats containing a private key are password protected.

-More Terminology - 3
+Terminology - 3